githubEdit

 • Commanders Act identifies visitors as new if they delete this cookie.

-• The dashboard uses a last-action-of-the-day logic: only the final interaction recorded during a 24-hour period is kept for calculations.
+• The dashboard uses a last action of the day logic: only the final interaction recorded during a 24 hour period is kept for calculations.

 Defining Actions